Pujubuju/LearningStuff/LearningStuff/DesignPatterns/SimpleFactory/Readme.txt

-﻿Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+﻿Provide an interface for creating objects without specifying their concrete classes.